The Free Starship

 - Low (better thrust per watt) → poor mass ratio → enormous propellant fractions

 At Tier A power scales (1–20 GW), pushing kg to 0.01–0.05c would take millennia.
-This is the central quantitative tension: the power scale that serves Solar System logistics cannot serve interstellar acceleration for this mass class.

-Current quantified DFD-class designs report ~40 N thrust, ~56.5 km/s, and system specific power ~180 W/kg — firmly in Tier A.[19] Scaling from multi-MW to multi-GW is not merely “more of the same”: radiator mass, magnet mass, neutron damage, and power handling scale non-linearly.
+Current quantified DFD-class designs report ~40 N thrust, ~56.5 km/s, and system specific power ~180 W/kg—firmly in Tier A.[19] Radiator mass, magnet mass, neutron damage, and power handling all scale non-linearly from multi-MW to multi-GW.
 Tier B propulsion remains a second-generation programme built on demonstrated Tier A infrastructure.

 Two distinct power regimes.
 The architecture requires separating two power classes that are often conflated: